๐ŸฃDevelopmental Biology

 Formation of the Central Canal

-• Lumen formation occurs as the neural tube undergoes cavitation and neuroepithelial cells organize around a central space
+• Lumen formation occurs as neuroepithelial cells organize around the central space, establishing apical-basal polarity with their apical surfaces facing the lumen

-• Ventricular zone cells lining the canal serve as neural stem cells, proliferating to generate neurons and glia
+• Ventricular zone cells lining the canal serve as neural stem/progenitor cells, proliferating to generate the neurons and glia that populate the CNS

-Compare: Primary vs. secondary neurulation—primary involves folding of an epithelial sheet (most of the neural tube), while secondary involves cavitation of mesenchyme (caudal regions only).
+Compare: Primary vs. secondary neurulation.
+Primary involves folding of an epithelial sheet (forming most of the brain and spinal cord), while secondary involves cavitation of a mesenchymal mass (caudal regions only).
 Both must connect seamlessly for proper spinal cord formation.
+Defects in secondary neurulation can cause closed (skin-covered) spinal dysraphisms.

 Differentiation and Functional Organization

-Once the tube is formed, neuroepithelial cells must differentiate into the diverse cell types of the nervous system.
+Once the tube is closed, neuroepithelial cells must differentiate into the diverse cell types of the nervous system.
 This process depends on both intrinsic transcription factor cascades and extrinsic morphogen gradients.

 Differentiation of Neuroepithelium

-• Neuroepithelial cells first become radial glia, which serve as both neural stem cells and scaffolds for migrating neurons
+• Neuroepithelial cells first transform into radial glia, which serve a dual role: they are neural stem cells and they provide a physical scaffold along which newborn neurons migrate to their final positions

-• Proneural genes (like Neurogenin and Mash1) promote neuronal fate, while other factors promote glial differentiation
+• Proneural transcription factors (like Neurogenin and Mash1/Ascl1) promote neuronal fate, while factors like NFIA and Sox9 promote the later switch to glial differentiation

-Compare: Neurogenesis vs. gliogenesis—both arise from the same progenitor population, but they occur in sequence and are regulated by different transcription factors.
+Compare: Neurogenesis vs. gliogenesis.
+Both arise from the same progenitor population, but they occur in a strict temporal sequence and are regulated by different transcription factors.
 Understanding this temporal switch is key for questions about CNS development.

 Quick Reference Table